What Does a Ride Operator Do?

 Ride Operator Duties and Responsibilities

-• Maintenance: Ride operators are also responsible for performing basic maintenance on rides and attractions, such as lubricating moving parts, replacing worn parts, and ensuring all safety equipment is in good working order.
+• Maintenance: Ride operators are also responsible for performing basic maintenance on rides and attractions, such as lubricating moving parts (when authorized), replacing worn consumables, and ensuring all safety equipment is in good working order.

 • Communication and teamwork: Ride operators must be able to communicate effectively with other operators, supervisors, and park employees.
-They should also know how to follow instructions and work in a team to ensure the smooth running of the operation.
+They should also know how to follow instructions and work in a team to ensure smooth operations.

 Ride Operator Job Requirements